jbearce/new-site/CONTRIBUTING.md

 #### FTP

-IF you'd like to use the `gulp ftp` task, make sure you [download my example ftp.json](https://gist.github.com/revxx14/a04f5ba7e00b267e71e2) and add in the correct paramters for your development environment.
+If you'd like to use the `gulp ftp` task, make sure you [download my example ftp.json](https://gist.github.com/revxx14/a04f5ba7e00b267e71e2) and add in the correct parameters for your development environment.

 ## CSS